-Amblyomma aureolatum and Ixodes auritulus (Acari: Ixodidae) on birds in southern Brazil, with notes on their ecology.
+Amblyomma aureolatum and Ixodes auritulus (Acari: Ixodidae) on birds in Southern Brazil, with notes in their ecology